7h30th3r0n3/Evil-M5Core2/README.md

 2. Open the Arduino IDE and load the provided code.
 3. Ensure all required libraries (listed at the beginning of the script) are installed.
 4. Upload the script to your M5Core2 device.
-5. Place SD file content on the SD card. ( Needed to get IMG startup)
+5. Place SD file content on the SD card. ( Needed to get IMG startup and sites folder).
 6. Restart the device.

 ## Usage